Get Started in 10 Minutes

 Since MDIO returns the headers as well, we can plot the headers on top of the image.

-All headers will be returned, so we can select the X-coordinate at byte 189.
+All headers will be returned, so we can select the X-coordinate with key inline.

 Full headers can be mapped and plotted as well, but we won’t demonstrate that here.